Nearly Optimal Latent State Decoding in Block MDPs: Beyond the -regularity Assumption

 \subsection{On the lower bound for the latent state decoding error rate}

-The proof of Theorem \ref{thm:lower-bound} is involved.
-To extend our results, we have to be careful when using the change-of-measure argument.
-More precisely, when defining the alternative models, we have to make sure that absolute continuity of the dynamics under true model, with respect the dynamics of the perturbed models, holds.
-This will result in technical manipulations that will require a new definition of $I(\Phi)$ and $I(x;\Phi)$.
+To extend our lower bound (Theorem \ref{thm:lower-bound}), we have to be careful when using the change-of-measure argument.
+More precisely, when defining the alternative models, we have to make sure that the absolute continuity of the dynamics under the true model, with respect to the dynamics of the perturbed models, holds.
+This will result in technical manipulations that will require a new definition of $I(x;\Phi)$ and $I(\Phi)$.